illja96/ngx-mmcdlogger/README.md

 # MMCd Datalogger
 Web automotive diagnostic and datalogging tool compatible with many pre-OBDII (1990-1994) Mitsubishi vehicles.

-Application is fully functional only on platforms with native [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) support: Windows, Linux or ChromeOS based ones.
-***Android, iOS and MacOS devices aren't supported.***

-[Serial API Polyfill](https://github.com/google/web-serial-polyfill) are already in use, but it supports only USB-CDC mode.
-Most of serial adapters (Prologic, FTDI, CH340, CP2102) use proprietary drivers, so doesn't use this standard and are incompatible.
+Heavily inspired by original PalmOS [MMCd Datalogger](https://mmcdlogger.sourceforge.net).
+Also big thanks for [E932-E931 commented source](https://github.com/Data-ptr/E932-E931-Commented-Source).

+# Disclaimer
+ALL INCLUDED SOFTWARE, HARDWARE AND DOCUMENTATION ARE PROVIDED "AS IS".
+THE CONTENT IS PROVIDED WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF TITLE, NON-INFRINGEMENT OR IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR OTHERWISE, OTHER THAN THOSE WARRANTIES WHICH ARE INCAPABLE OF EXCLUSION, RESTRICTION OR MODIFICATION UNDER APPLICABLE LAW.
+THERE IS NO WARRANTY THAT THE INFORMATION OF THE SITE IS ACCURATE, RELIABLE OR CORRECT; THAT THE SITE WILL BE AVAILABLE AT ANY PARTICULAR TIME OR LOCATION; THAT ANY DEFECTS OR ERRORS WILL BE CORRECTED; THAT THE CONTENT IS FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS; OR THAT YOU WILL ACHIEVE SUCCESSFUL RESULTS FROM FOLLOWING ANY INSTRUCTIONS, DIRECTIONS OR RECOMMENDATIONS ON THE SITE.

 # Demo
 You can try this application hosted on [GitHub pages](https://illja96.github.io/mmcdlogger/).

+# Limitations
+Application is fully functional only on platforms with native [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API) support.

+[Serial API polyfill](https://github.com/google/web-serial-polyfill) is installed to expand list of compatible platforms utilizing [USB Web API](https://developer.mozilla.org/en-US/docs/Web/API/USB) instead.
+Only [USB CDC](https://en.wikipedia.org/wiki/USB_communications_device_class) friendly adapters will work in this case.
+Most of serial adapters (FTDI, Prologic, Silicon Labs, CH340, etc.) requires proprietary drivers and aren't USB CDC compatible.

+- Full support: Windows and Linux OS
+- Partial support (USB CDC supported adapters only): ChromeOS and Android
+- No support: iOS and macOS

 # Hardware
-In order to exchange diagnostic data between web application and car you will need an adapter.
+In order to exchange diagnostic data between web application and car you will need 1 or 2 adapter(s) depending on your system:

+1. ADLD/ODB1 to RS232 adapter

-You can find ready-to-use USB or COM adapters or build one your self, [like I did](https://oshwlab.com/saskiuhia/mitsubishi-aldl-rs232-adapter-max233).
+   You can find ready-to-use USB or COM adapters on the web.
+   Also you can use my [PCB design](https://oshwlab.com/saskiuhia/mitsubishi-aldl-rs232-adapter-max233) to build this adapter yourself.

    ***Notes:*** most of the adapters multiplex TX data to RX wire, so any request message will be duplicated as a reply immediately and should be ignored.

+2. RS232 to USB adapter, if your system doesn't have physical COM port built-in

+   RS232 to USB adapters tend to have problems.
+   In theory, almost anyone should work.
+   In practice, many USB-UART ICs are counterfeited and/or have poor QC, so it will vary even for the same chip.

+   Personally, I have encountered problems with Prologic based adapter: response data corruption, only commands work, but queries won't.
+   FTDI based adapter works perfectly.
+   To debug adapter, I would recommend send queries/commands via simplistic terminal application, like: [RealTerm](https://sourceforge.net/projects/realterm)

+# Software
-# Diagnostic protocol
+## Diagnostic protocol
 Diagnostic data communication protocol is UART based (1953 baud, 8 bit, 1 stop bit, no parity) in 1 byte request-reply mode with 12V logic level utilizing only a single wire.

-## Queries
+### Queries
 |Name|Address|Description|Formula|Units|
 |----|-------|-----------|-------|-----|
 |PORT1|0x00|Port 1 data register|||